EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/timeseries.md

 ### timeseries.binning

 Binning function.
 Calculate various functions in data bins.
 Package: timeseries Description: Binning a timeseries.
-In each bin, calculate various functions (e.g., mean) or
+In each bin, calculate various functions (e.g., mean) or any user supplied functions.